alexandretrotel/feedyourai/README.md

 fyai
 ```

-- Combines all files from the current directory into `feedyourai.txt`
+- Combines all files from the current directory into `fyai.txt`

 ### Options